8cylinder/kompressor/README.md

 **Convert** — Convert the image to a different format.
 Supported formats are png, jpeg and webp.

+**Strip metadata** — Remove all metadata from the image using exiftool.

 ### Requirements

-Three command line tools are used for the actual compression, pngquant, jpegoptim and cwebp.
+Three command line tools are used for the actual compression, pngquant, jpegoptim and cwebp, and exiftool is used to remove metadata.
 Kompressor assumes they exist and are on the PATH.

 They can be installed with the following commands.

 **Linux**:<br>
-`apt install pngquant jpegoptim webp`
+`apt install pngquant jpegoptim webp exiftool`

 **Macos**:<br>
-`brew install pngquant jpegoptim webp`
+`brew install pngquant jpegoptim webp exiftool`

 Also [UV](https://docs.astral.sh/uv/) is required to build the tool.
 It can be installed with pipx or curl.
 See the [UV install